By Sally Gutteridge

 This game works so well because it makes the dog think.
 It also makes using the brilliant canine scenting system a necessity.
-Dogs in the wild are never given a bowl of food for free, they have to catch or find it and seeking out food meets the innate needs of your dog to gather or find his dinner.
+Dogs in the wild are never given a bowl of food for free; they have to catch or find it and seeking out food meets the innate need of your dog to gather or find his dinner.

-This is an easy game, simply throw your dog’s kibble dinner around when he’s hungry.
-It only takes a few seconds, costs nothing but gives your dog ten minutes of glee.
-First where he is grabbing all that he can and secondly as he uses that nose to find the last few nuggets of goodness.
+This is an easy dog game, simply throw your dog’s kibble dinner around when he’s hungry.
+It only takes a few seconds, costs nothing but gives your dog 10 minutes of glee.
+First when he is grabbing all that he can and secondly as he uses that nose to find the last few nuggets of goodness.

 An icy block

 This is a wonderful way to keep your dog entertained and cool at the same time.
 Perfect for the summer months an icy block is an interesting take on the activity ball.

 Just freeze a big bowl of water or stock with added treats inside and turn the frozen block out into the yard.
 Your dog will have to lick the ice away to free his desired treats.
 The icy block is every dog’s lazy summer afternoon dream, even better it’s free and easy too.

 Search for fun